As an Amazon Associate I earn from qualifying purchases.

 Regardless, after all your trick-or-treaters have gone away, you may be left with something like this staring you in the face…

 Of course, you could just stuff candy bars into your face until they’re coming out of your eyes, but I vote you do something a little more “special” with them and throw them into some buttery, chewy blondies.

-What’s a blondie?
-I’m so glad you asked, because if you ask me (which you did), I will tell you they’re better than brownies.
+So… What exactly is a blondie?
+I’m so glad you asked, because if you ask me (which you did), I will tell you that I think they’re better than brownies.
 Yep, I said it.